Dragonwlad/Dragonwlad/README.md

 ## Dragonwlad

 Hello!
 I'm a Python developer with an engineering background.
-I possess expertise in Python, Django, and DRF.
-I'm open to collaboration!

-- 🌱 I’m currently learning Python, Django, SQL

 languages and tools:
 <a href="https://www.python.org/" title="Python"><img src="icons/python.png" /></a>